akimwong/1_OnPremise/Journey/001/03_Regression/01_Titanic/Readme.md

 (from https://www.kaggle.com/competitions/titanic)

-# I. What is the challenge?
+# I. WHAT IS THE CHALLENGE?

 On April 15, 1912, during her maiden voyage, the widely considered “unsinkable” RMS Titanic sank after colliding with an iceberg.
 Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in:
 - Death: 1502